FOSS-World/Open-Web-for-Social-Good/README.md

 In this project **Open Web Social Good**, we are going to build safe and secure digital spaces for collaborations and support organizations in using those spaces to create more social impact.

-Help us ***Suport Non-Government Organizations and Non-Profit Organizations in using Open Web (Internet) to do their best in doing social good.***
+Help us ***Support Non-Government Organizations and Non-Profit Organizations in using Open Web (Internet) to do their best in doing social good.***

 ## Roadmap